pola-rs/polars/docs/source/user-guide/lazy/execution.md

 While you're writing, optimizing or checking your query on a large dataset, querying all available data may lead to a slow development process.

+Instead, you can scan a subset of your partitions or use `.head`/`.collect` at the beginning and end of your query, respectively.
-You can instead limit the number of scanned partitions or use .head early in the query when testing.
-Keep in mind that aggregations and filters may behave unpredictably on subsets of data.
+Keep in mind that the results of aggregations and filters on subsets of your data may not be representative of the result you would get on the full data.

 {{code_block('user-guide/lazy/execution','partial',['scan_csv','collect','head'])}}